TamimEhsan/interview-questions-bangladesh/docs/therap.md

 > Therap BD organizes a Java fest every year.
 The prize money is very handsome.
 Apart from that, if you advance to final that means you get a direct ticket to interview skipping the initial screening

 ## Interview Stages
-The selection process has x number of steps
+The selection process generally has  3 steps
-1. Initial screening
-2. ?
+1. **Initial screening:** This round is taken in written format
+1. **1st technical round** The first round is taken by the BD team
+1. **2nd technical round:** This round is typically taken by the USA team

 ## Database Questions
 <details>